With the winter season upon us, it’s time to start thinking about how to protect your eyes during the colder weather.

 Brightness from the snow can increase exposure to UV or ultraviolet light by reflecting the sun’s rays.
 This can result in inflammation of the cornea or keratitis.
 The eyes may become red, sore, and increasingly sensitive to light.

-So if you’re shoveling snow on a bright and sunny day, be sure to put on sunglasses or goggles to reduce the risk of eye discomfort and damage.
+So if you’re shoveling snow on a bright and sunny day, be sure to put on a pair of sunglasses or goggles to reduce the risk of eye discomfort and damage.

 When to See Your Eye Doctor